My first time riding into the Danskin trail system is rewarded with beautiful sights and surprises.

 There are a few stretched wire gates to open and close as you continue following the dirt roads up above Lucky Peak Reservoir.

-We continued to follow the Oregon Trail or something close to it until coming upon a surprising structure in the middle of nowhere.
-Or at least it seemed like the middle of nowhere from the direction we came.
+I continued to follow the Oregon Trail or something close to it until coming upon a surprising structure in the middle of nowhere.
+Or at least it seemed like the middle of nowhere from the direction I came.
 On the other side is a wide gravel road.

 Almost as fascinating as the history lesson were the thorns on the trees decorating Bonneville point.
 Yeowsers.

-The trail soon intersected Blacks Creek road which we followed for several miles on pavement and then some gravel to the first Danskin trail head.
-The trail is a sandy ATV track that quickly took us from a sizable pull-out to ridgelines.
-The Forest Service provides a detailed trail map of the area.²
+The trail soon intersected Blacks Creek road which I followed for several miles on pavement and then some gravel to the first Danskin trail head.
+The trail is a sandy ATV track that quickly took me from a sizable pull-out to ridgelines.
+The Forest Service provides a detailed trail map of the area.³

 When peering out my window from the air while departing Boise I’d often wondered how to get to this area speckled yellow and marked by rocky protrusions.

-Those distant bits of rock or hill that we choose as our terminus never end up being so readily achieved as expected.
-We nonetheless made it there with time to climb around a bit before turning homeward.
+Those distant bits of rock or hill that I choose as a terminus never end up being so readily achieved as expected.
+I nonetheless made it there with time to climb around a bit before turning homeward.

-The tunnel to the right continued beyond what we could see.
-It looked too narrow for the motorcycle so I just pushed it a bit that way and put the beam on high—better than nothing but kind of cumbersome to walk in front of the flashlight.
-We knew if the tunnel went far we wouldn’t be able to follow it.
-We were disappointed to find that it didn’t go far.
+The tunnel to the right continued beyond what I could see.
+It looked too narrow for the motorcycle so I just pushed it a bit that way and put the beam on high — better than nothing but kind of cumbersome to walk in front of the flashlight.
+I knew if the tunnel went far I wouldn’t be able to follow it.
+I was disappointed to find, indeed, it didn’t go far.

-Our first visit to the Danskin riding area was one of delightful discoveries—Bonneville Point, high desert vistas and an accessible mine.
-After putting off our return home for the sake of exploration, we made haste homeward without further stops.
+My first visit to the Danskin riding area was one of delightful discoveries — Bonneville Point, high desert vistas and an accessible mine.
 It was a great ride.